verekia/initializr/README.md

 http://www.initializr.com/builder

-(The content of this archive is not relevant because no "module" have been added to it, but you'll understand this in a minute)
+The content of this archive is not relevant because no "module" have been added to it, but you'll understand that in a minute :).

 If you add a ?print parameter, it will display the content of the archive without downloading it: